-The ESG database assesses investment fund units taking into account the investments within the target funds in accordance with the Climate and Transition Risk Assessment, Norm Assessment, and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding nuclear weapons, depleted uranium weapons or uranium munitions).
+The ESG database assesses investment fund units, taking into account the investments within the target fund, in accordance with the ESG Quality Assessment, Climate and Transition Risk Assessment, Norm Assessment, UN Global Compact Assessment and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding incendiary bombs containing white phosphorus).
 Target funds may invest in investments that are not compliant with the defined ESG standards for issuers.